 Gérard Bellaïche, a fascinating way to sculpt

-Welcomed by Lynda and Gérard Bellaïche, UzEssentiel has discovered the creations of a very inspired artist.
+FR - Welcomed by Lynda and Gérard Bellaïche, UzEssentiel has discovered the creations of a very inspired artist.

 An extraordinary garden as hall of exhibition